Tag: lyrics

 For he does as he likes and he says as he please

-My love he’s the devil, his heart’s black as coal
+My love he’s a devil, his heart’s black as coal

 Give me the punch ladle, I’ll fathom the bowl